opinionated-digital-center/python-library-project-generator/README.rst

 Features list
 -------------
-Projects initialised with the template will benefit straight away from the following out-of-the-box and ready to use features: (note: external environments like GitLab-CI_, the package repository and documentation host will require to be set up separately)
+Projects initialised with the template will benefit straight away from the following out-of-the-box and ready to use features (*Note:* external environments like GitLab-CI_, the Python package repository and the documentation host will require to be set up separately):

+* Packaging and dependency management with Poetry_.
+* Local, multi-version testing automation with Tox_.
 * Unit testing with Pytest_ (default) or UnitTest_.
 * BDD/Functional testing with Behave_ (includes functional cli testing with `Behave4cli`_).
 * Linting/Style guide enforcement with Flake8_.
-* "Uncompromising" formatting and automated import sorting with Black_ & isort_.
+* "Uncompromising" formatting with Black_ and automated import sorting with isort_.
 * Static typing with Mypy_.
 * Code coverage with Coverage_.
-* Packaging and dependency management with Poetry_.
-* Python versions management to install multiple versions on your host with Pyenv_.
 * Task management centralisation with Make_, for all your tasks:

-  * For setup (development environment and machine, CI/CD pipeline job and tasks launch).
+  * For setup (development host, project environment, CI/CD pipeline jobs).
-  * For test tasks.
+  * For test and CI/CD job tasks.
   * For the whole development and release lifecycle.

-* Local, multi-version testing automation with Tox_.
 * CI-CD pipeline with GitLab-CI_ and `GitHub Actions`_ (available soon), including:

   * A test phase running all tests in parallel jobs.